Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_1.md

 Now that you finished the Stack ADT, let's put it to some use.

-Given a string containing just the characters '(', ')', '{', '}', '[' and ']', implement the ValidParentheses.isValid() ***using your ArrayStack OR LinkedListStack*** in ValidParentheses to determind if the input string is valid.
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', implement the ValidParentheses.isValid() ***using your ArrayStack or LinkedListStack*** in ValidParentheses to determind if the input string is valid.
 Using other stack implementation will loose you all the points for this problem 1.4.

 An input string is valid if: